-When the Revolver Cocktail was originally introduced by San Francisco bartender Jon Santer around 2003, it was made with Bulleit Bourbon (play on words…Bulleit, Revolver).
+When this Bourbon and Coffee Liqueur Cocktail – The Revolver was originally introduced by San Francisco bartender Jon Santer around 2003, it was made with Bulleit Bourbon (play on words…Bulleit, Revolver).
 Bulleit is a rye heavy bourbon and the drink combines it with coffee liqueur with a nice spicy accent from orange bitters.

 Santer used Tia Maria, a Jamaican coffee liqueur; I’ve simply pulled Kahlua from my bar.
 Each coffee liqueur has some differences so try a couple to find your favorite.
 I love Galliano Ristretto from Italy that’s made with espresso beans, and sometimes I’ll use my Homemade Coffee Liqueur but my stash was gone so Kahlua it was.

 If you’ve ever spiked a cup of coffee with a splash of bourbon, you’ll know the flavor profile even if the whiskey rules in this cocktail.
 The orange bitters and the oil from an orange peel serve to brighten the drink.
 If you love bourbon like I do and occasionally crave a really grownup cocktail, this could be a real find for you.

 This cocktail follows the rule of ‘not shaken but stirred,’ usually without a plethora of ingredients, most notably juice, a cocktail is stirred to get cold in a bar mixer in lieu of shaking it in a cocktail shaker.
 Plus I love pulling out this pretty piece. 🙂